Cannabis in high demand amid coronavirus pandemic | DW | 05.05.2020

 Germany looking for first legal pot growers

 Since Germany legalized medical marijuana in 2017, it has relied on imports mostly from the Netherlands and Canada.
-But Stephen Murphy says that national lockdowns in Europe and elsewhere are disrupting Germany's supply from abroad and have resulted in growing shortages of cannabis-based treatments in the country.
+But Stephen Murphy says that national lockdowns in Europe and elsewhere are taking a toll on logistics operations.

 Under efforts to ensure a high-quality domestic supply, Germany is now aiming for the first local cannabis harvest by the end of this year.